Review by Gary

-Built in 1999 for the Altoona Curve of Double-A Northeast, PNG Field invites 7,210 fans to choose from a variety of seating options to see their home games.
+Built in 1999 for the Altoona Curve of the Eastern League, PNG Field invites 7,210 fans to choose from a variety of seating options to see their home games.
 With one of the coolest nicknames in baseball, the Curve are named for the famous Horseshoe Curve, a local railroad landmark.
 Thankfully, this name won out over the “Altoona Fish” (No kidding).

 Greeting fans as they approach the main entrance is a cool façade that resembles the railroad roundhouses that were once found in the Altoona area.
 Along the concourse that runs behind the upper deck and under the luxury and press boxes, there are plenty of railroad themed accouterments like crossing signs and old-fashioned lights that take one back to the glory days of railroading.
 These unique features really compliment the numerous banners that celebrate the team’s post-season successes, Pittsburgh Pirate “Road to the Show” progressions and notable players who have passed through Altoona during their careers.

 While there is no bad seat in PNG Field, we found that the best seats were down the 3rd base line on the 2nd level of seating.
 These seats afforded great sight lines to the field and fantastic scenic views of the Allegheny Mountains in the distance.
 There is also a great old wooden roller coaster that is part of an amusement park just behind the right field wall.